 The “Pan Pacific Cares” also redefines guests’ dining experience with elevated cleaning standards and protocol which are aligned to guidelines by World Health Organisation (WHO) and requirements by local authorities.

-The restaurant’s new Executive Chef Ben Zeng brings his own modern twists to classic Cantonese fare, a product of more than 25 years of culinary experience.
+The restaurant’s Executive Chef Ben Zeng brings his own modern twists to classic Cantonese fare, a product of more than 25 years of culinary experience.

 His philosophy is all about enhancing traditional flavours with innovative ingredient combinations and a mix of Asian and Western cooking techniques.

-One thing I noticed about Hai Tien Lo’s new dishes is its plating as well, beautifully presented in a minimalist manner, using a balance of colours, textures, and flavours.
+One thing I noticed about Hai Tien Lo’s dishes is its plating as well, beautifully presented in a minimalist manner, using a balance of colours, textures, and flavours.

 Hai Tien Lo Style Classic Sliced Beijing Duck with Black Caviar, Avocado and Vegetarian Beancurd Skin served with Homemade Chinese Pancakes 海天楼特色片皮鸭 ($58, $108)

 Peking duck is eaten with various condiments and wraps.
 While other restaurants serve the typical crepe skin, cucumber and hoisin sauce, Hai Tien Lo offers additional ingredients of avocado, vegetarian beancurd skin, and… black caviar, giving the dish an added luxurious element.

 The avocado provides a layer of creaminess while the beancurd skin a crisp crunch.

 The duck is presented at your table, then carved table-side.
 The chef would deftly cuts the meat into thin slices, and elegantly layers them on a plate with the skin.

 Experience the crispy yet light met, which melts in your mouth with a thin layer of juicy fat.